sominmoon/stats220/index.md

 ![](https://c.tenor.com/xu7knlWzzDAAAAAd/kikis-delivery-service-ghibli.gif)

-I have created the gif by putting in the following code into R:
+I have recreated the gif by putting in the following code into R:

 ```r
 ## download {magick} package